 Financial Responsibility - Insurance and Bonding Requirements

 The final part of the application, which must contain the specific information on the proposed facility’s design and operation.
-These requirements are found at 25 Pa.
-Code Chapters 260a - 270a. and 40 CFR Parts 260 - 270
+These requirements are found at Chapters 260a - 270a. and 40 CFR Parts 260 - 270

-Appropriate fees in accordance with 25 Pa.
-Code § 270a.3
+Appropriate fees in accordance with § 270a.3

 Information on submission of the Part B application, along with the necessary forms for submission, can be found on DEP’s website.